Maximising home insulation makes your home a more comfortable place to be. It will get rid of cold draughts and ensure rooms are warmer.

 How much money will draught-proofing save you?

-Draught-proofing is a simple DIY job, or you can call in professional help at a cost ranging from £85 to £275 for a whole house, according to the EST.
+Draught-proofing is a simple DIY job, or you can call in professional help at a cost of around £200 for a whole house, according to the EST.

 Lag pipes and hot water tanks

 Pipe insulation consists of a foam tube that covers the exposed pipes between your hot water cylinder and boiler.
-Choose the correct size from a DIY store and then slip it around the pipes.
-Materials will cost around £20, and you’ll save around £3 to £7 a year on energy bills.
+Choose the correct size from a DIY store and then put it around the pipes.
+Materials will cost around £20.

 Radiator reflector panels reflect the heat back into the room.
 They’re only necessary for radiators hung on external walls and most beneficial when that’s an uninsulated solid wall.